The Saint John’s Bible: Illuminating the Word of God in Minnesota

 Learn more about the history of manuscripts and books

-If you are interested in the history of the written world, there are two videos called the Story of Writing from the 1980s that feature mini lectures by Donald Jackson.
+If you are interested in the history of the written world, there are two videos called The Story of Writing from the 1980s that feature mini lectures by Donald Jackson.
 The image quality is terrible, but the sound is good and the content is interesting.

-Gresham College has an online video of a lecture on the production of Medieval manuscripts.
+Gresham College has an online video of a lecture on the production of medieval manuscripts.
 It has good information on the entire process, even if the image quality is less than stellar.

 More things to do at Saint John’s University